itzshoaibmalik/Harmonify/README.md

 </p>
 <h1 align="center">Harmonify 🎵</h1>

-<p>TuneTide is a sleek and modern music player that allows users to stream and organize their favorite songs, create playlists, and experience high-quality sound with a minimalistic design.</p>
+<p>Harmonify is a sleek and modern music player that allows users to stream and organize their favorite songs, create playlists, and experience high-quality sound with a simple cool  minimalistic design.</p>